GetAmbush/code_challenge/README.md

 - Take as much time as needed and _communicate as much as necessary_;
 - The challenge is not only to solve the problem but showcase how much you know about good programming practices;
 - You can document your assumptions for this challenge;
-- You should build the backend in Elixir and the frontend in React or Elm. :)
+- You should build the backend in Elixir and the frontend, in React or Elm. :)